Eight “Silken Treasures” rejuvenate the body

 More than merely engaging in physical exercise, the body needs stretching, the breath needs synchronizing, the mind needs releasing, and the energy systems need opening.

-In China, there is a form of mind-body practice set in eight routines that were found on scrolls dating back 2,000 years.
+In China, there is a form of mind-body practice comprising eight routines found on scrolls dating back 2,000 years.
 These eight postures are known as the “eight brocades” or silken treasures, and even today are among the best exercises one can do to rejuvenate their mind, body and energy systems.
 Each specific exercise in the set moves a different series of body parts, stretches energy meridians, and affects the organ systems in different ways.

 The Eight Brocade Qigong set is the most popular Qigong method in China.
 And like most things of its time period, the names given to these exercises are poetic.
-The basic idea is to do each of these eight exercises a total of eight times each.
+The basic idea is to do each of these eight exercises a total of 8 times.
 This only takes a few minutes and can be done several times throughout the day.
 Below the video are brief descriptions of each movement.

 1. Two Hands Hold up the Heavens